Note: This HF LNA design is inspired by Charlie Morris ZL2CTM's prior work.

 So which transistor model is more accurate? ;)

-It is a pleasure to work with onsemi's .lib spice models - they are usable right away!
+It is a pleasure to work with onsemi .lib SPICE models; they are usable out

 This LNA will be used in the RX path of the DDX Commercial series of transceivers soon!